 β-Lactam antibiotics are the most important antibacterial agents for human health and it began with the discovery of penicillin by Alexander Fleming in 1928.
 In addition, β-lactams are an important class of heterocyclic compounds due to their wide range of applications in other biological activities.
 With the alarming trends in bacterial resistance to many β-lactam antibiotics it has become necessary to synthesize novel β-lactams for bioassay of antibacterial activity and the need for drugs with more specific antibacterial activity.
 Therefore, the synthesis of the new β-lactams is the subject of extensive study.
 The anthraquinone and related compounds have been represented as a broad and growing family of bioactive molecules.
 Novel β-lactams contain anthraquinone on C-3 position were synthesized by ketene-imine cycloaddition and characterized by spectral data.
 Molecular docking studies were carried out by Autodoc software.
 Penicillin-binding protein 2a (PDB ID: 1VQQ) from methicillin-resistant Staphylococcus aureus strain used as a target which good binding interactions were observed.
 In- silico molecular docking studies of novel β-lactam-anthraquinone hybrids showed moderate to excellent interactions.
 Some of the synthesized β-lactams have lower binding energy than penicillin G. The overall interaction may be attributed to the presence of β-lactam ring and anthraquinone moiety.

-Keywords: β-lactam, anthraquinone, antibacterial, bacterial resistance, molecular docking
+Keywords: β-lactam, Anthraquinone, Antibacterial, Bacterial resistance, Molecular docking

-*Corresponding author E-mail: mzarei@hormozgan.ac.ir
+*E-mail address: mzarei@hormozgan.ac.ir

 Department of Chemistry, Faculty of Sciences, University of Hormozgan, Bandar Abbas, Iran